ocf/ocfweb/ocfweb/docs/docs/staff/scripts/approve.md

 ## Before Approve
 * SSH into supernova.ocf.berkeley.edu
-* Check to see whether the group has an existing OCF account with [[checkacct]].
+* Check to see whether the group has an existing OCF account with [[checkacct|doc staff/scripts/checkacct]].
 You should try different variants of the group's name as it may not have been correctly entered (eg. acronym etc.).

         $ checkacct Open
         Login: api                        Name: Open API Project